W. H. Brock and Associates, Ltd.

 Under $250,000 in unreported prior-year income

-In many cases, it makes sense to simply amend the relevant returns and self-assess penalties and interest.
-IRS voluntary disclosure programs may well be overkill for this level.
+In many cases, taxpayers in this range choose to amend the relevant returns and self-assess penalties and interest rather than use a formal IRS voluntary disclosure program.
+Whether that approach makes sense for you depends on your specific facts and risk tolerance.
 We can handle this process for you directly.

 This approach is not risk-free.
 IRS may use the fact of the amended returns to initiate an audit or other enforcement action.
-In our experience, however, IRS is generally disinclined to throw the book at taxpayers who come forward on their own, pay what they owe, and demonstrate good faith.
+In our experience, IRS is generally disinclined to throw the book at taxpayers who come forward on their own, pay what they owe, and demonstrate good faith.
+Outcomes always depend on the specific facts and IRS discretion.

 Over $500,000 in unreported prior-year income